RSA bases its policies on universal human values, shared by most religious as well as non-religious people.

 Freedom of thought and belief

-RSA supports freedom of thought, freedom of religion (as well as freedom from religion), freedom of speech, and freedom of information.
+RSA supports freedom of thought, freedom of religion (as well as freedom from religion), freedom of speech (within reasonable limits), and freedom of information.
 We consider these basic rights to be essential for the development of a resilient, pluralistic and compassionate society.

 Freedom from discrimination